dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 Returns the approvals that exist for the given vector of `token_ids`.

 The response is a vector the elements of which comprise a `token_id` and a vector of approval records for the token with this id.
-The ordering of the elements of the response vector is undefined and the size of the reponse vector is at most that of the `token_ids` input parameter, for example, it can be shorter if the input contains duplicate elements.
+The ordering of the elements of the response vector and the nested vector of approval records is both undefined and the size of the reponse vector is at most that of the `token_ids` input parameter.
+The size can be shorter, for example, if the input contains duplicate elements.

 ```candid "Methods" +=
 icrc7_get_approvals: (token_ids : vec nat)
     -> (vec record { token_id : nat; approvals : vec record { token_id : nat; spender : Account; expires_at : opt nat64; created_at_time : opt nat64; } });
 ```

+// FIX from_subaccount and memo fields missing?

 Note: As ledgers are recommended to limit the number of approvals per token, pagination is not required for this method.
+// FIX check this with the working group

 ### icrc7_get_collection_approvals